JosueSantana/react-calc/README.md

 Dividing by 0 will produce a *divide by 0 error*.

 The maximum number of characters allowed in each expression is **50**.

+### Known Issues

+* Unary negative operator and Minus operator are essentially the same.
+This is due to how javascript treats the **-** token.
+I relied on an external library to parse the expressions, so I would need to instead parse them myself to be able to make a distinction.
+* Not able to backtrack once a key is pressed.
+* Not able to repeat a previously executed expression (aside from the one executed right before).